-- Must be able to relate with all people of the community regardless of sexual, ethnic, racial, or religious background or socio-economic level. - Must be dedicated to the goals and philosophy of CAPMC and Department. - Must possess emotional maturity, stability, tactfulness, and the ability to provide professional leadership. - Must have dependable insured transportation and a valid California Driver's License and acceptable driving record.
+- Must be able to relate with all people of the community regardless of sexual, ethnic, racial, or religious background or socio-economic level. - Must pass health screening and TB skin test or chest x-ray. - Must meet SB 792 immunization requirement. - Must meet AB 1207 mandated reporter training requirement. - Must be dedicated to the goals and philosophy of CAPMC and Department. - Must possess emotional maturity, stability, tactfulness, and the ability to provide professional leadership. - Must have dependable insured transportation and a valid California Driver's License and acceptable driving record.
 A DMV printout and proof of insurance will be required.
-Mileage may be reimbursed subjected to CAPMC's policy. - Must complete all background requirements: references, sex offender registry check, livescan checks, a pre-employment health and drug screen, acknowledgement of child abuse reporting responsibility, criminal record statement, and receive satisfactory clearance from all licensing and investigative authorities.
+Mileage may be reimbursed subjected to CAPMC's policy.

+- Must complete all background requirements: references, sex offender registry check, livescan checks, a pre-employment drug screen, acknowledgement of child abuse reporting responsibility, criminal record statement, and receive satisfactory clearance from all licensing and investigative authorities.
 Employment is contingent upon receiving clearances from appropriate authorities. - Must use reasonable precautions in the performance of one's duties and adhere to all applicable safety rules and practices; and act in such a manner as to always ensure maximum safety for oneself, fellow employees, clients, and children.